aliddell/acquire-docs/docs/tutorials/chunked.md

-# Chunking Data for Zarr Storage
+# Configuring Zarr storage with chunking

 This tutorial will provide an example of writing chunked data to a Zarr storage device.